ikBenRoel/chatbox_networks/README.md

 const socket = new WebSocket('ws://127.0.0.1:3000');
 ```

-The server responds with a status code 101 (Switching Protocols) and includes the 'upgrade' header in its response to confirm the protocol switch.
+The server responds with a status code 101 (Switching Protocols) and includes the 'upgrade' header in its response to
+confirm the protocol switch.
-it also provides a 'sec-websocket-accept' header, which is a base64-encoded value derived from the client's 'sec-websocket-key' header.
+it also provides a 'sec-websocket-accept' header, which is a base64-encoded value derived from the client's '
+sec-websocket-key' header.

 ```javascript
 server.on("upgrade", (req, socket) => {